kookkui/SoloRPGs/Riftbreakers/PCs/Taylor the Beautiful/Taylor the Beautiful.md

 Weapon2type: Slashing
 Weapon2notes: Parry, Finesse
 Weapon3:
 Weapon3type:
 Weapon3dmg:
 Weapon3notes:
 exampleProperty: Apprentice
 axp: 100
 xp: 1575
 a-N: "355"
 a-a:
 a-V:
 a-M:
+gear1name: Champion's Ring of the Snake
+gear1magic: Dexterity +1, Reduce your Stamina pool by 5 (26), but increase your Aether pool by 8 (23)
+gear1magic2: You no longer need to eat or drink.
+gear1quirk: It's always pristine
+gear1notes: Air Life 2x Boon Bane 300A
 Ring1: |
   Name: Champion's Ring of the Snake
   Magic: Dexterity +1, Reduce your Stamina pool by 5 (26), but increase your Aether pool by 8 (23).
 You no longer need to eat or drink.